rackerlabs/docs-cloud-monitoring/api-docs/tech-ref-info/server-side-agent-config-yaml.rst

    YAML arrays, list, and sequences, such as the one shown in ``args`` in the following example, require a comma-separated list inside the square brackets.
-Although passing a space-separated list seems intuitively correct, the result is a single argument passed to the script specified by file.
+Although passing a space-separated list seems intuitively correct, the result is a single argument passed to the script specified by ``file``.

 .. code::